vanderherten/hangman-game/README.md

     - After having chosen a preferred word length for the game, the game page is displayed.
     - At the top a scoreboard is displayed with the High Score and Current Max Score.
     - The High Score visualizes the highest score a player has attained when replaying the game.
     - The Current Max Score visualizes the highest possible score to attain for the game.
 The Current Max score points are based on the chosen word length.
-The longer the word lenght, the higher the possible game points to score.
+The longer the word length, the higher the possible game points to score.
 When a player loses a life, the Current Max Score decreases.
 The points left in the Current Max Score at the end of the game will be the player final score for the game.
     - The secret word is displayed with dashes, representing the hidden letters.
     - The player's lives are depicted through ASCI art.
 Every time the player loses a life, the stickman will be closer to getting hanged.
     - The player is prompted to 'guess a letter'.